CSTS: A Canonical Security Telemetry Substrate for AI-Native Cyber Detection: Experimental Validation

-To complement the controlled synthetic benchmark, we run CSTS on public Sysmon-style corpora as a realism check of end-to-end operability and schema robustness under log heterogeneity.
-These external experiments are reported as \emph{robustness/smoke-test} evidence only: labels are deterministic, ordered multi-signal proxy motifs and are sparse in the selected corpora/splits.
-Accordingly, we report split class counts and bootstrap confidence intervals, and we avoid making definitive external generalization claims from these results.
-Tables~\ref{tab:lmd_transfer_attack_data}--\ref{tab:otrf_robustness} are therefore reported as robustness/smoke-test evidence only due to sparse motif-labeled positives; see Limitations for viability-gate details.
+To complement the controlled synthetic benchmark, we run CSTS on public Sysmon-style corpora as a realism check of end-to-end operability and schema robustness under real telemetry heterogeneity.
+These external experiments are reported as \emph{robustness/smoke-test evidence only}.
+Labels are deterministic, ordered multi-signal proxy motifs and are sparse in the selected corpora and splits.
+Accordingly, we report split class counts and bootstrap confidence intervals, and we avoid making definitive external-domain generalization claims from these results.

+The role of these experiments is therefore limited but important: \begin{enumerate} \item validate that end-to-end CSTS ingestion and feature extraction remain well-defined on real external logs, \item show that schema-robust behavior persists outside the controlled benchmark, and \item expose external calibration and sparsity constraints honestly rather than overstating generalization. \end{enumerate}

-\subsubsection{External Pipeline Validation (splunk/attack\_data)}
+\subsubsection{External Pipeline Validation (\texttt{splunk/attack\_data})}

 Table~\ref{tab:lmd_transfer_attack_data} reports transfer results on \texttt{splunk/attack\_data}.
-Because proxy-labeled positives are sparse (and thus threshold-fragile), we include split class counts and bootstrap CIs.
-These results primarily validate that the external pipeline is reproducible and that CSTS feature extraction and evaluation remain well-defined on real Sysmon-style telemetry.
+Because proxy-labeled positives are sparse and threshold-fragile, we include split class counts and bootstrap confidence intervals.
+These results should be interpreted primarily as external pipeline-validation evidence rather than as definitive generalization evidence.

-\subsubsection{Schema perturbation robustness (splunk/attack\_data)}
+\subsubsection{Schema Perturbation Robustness (\texttt{splunk/attack\_data})}

 Table~\ref{tab:lmd_robustness_attack_data} evaluates targeted raw-schema perturbations (P0--P3) on the same external corpus.
-The event-centric baseline assumes strict raw column names and fails once baseline-critical fields are renamed/removed.
+The event-centric baseline assumes strict raw column names and fails once baseline-critical fields are renamed or removed.
 In contrast, CSTS remains operable through alias-aware parsing and canonicalization, which confines schema variability to the adapter boundary.